 There is nowhere to get to because you are enough.
 You are enough, just as you are.

 I never wish to leave people thinking they NEED to be more of something and less of something else.
 The wellness industry thrives on the myth that we are not enough, that we must be and do more, more, more.
 Honestly, I hate that.
-This curse of 'not enough' is a patriarchal and oppressive one which dictates that if anybody is not white, rich and male, they do not measure up.
+This curse of 'not enough' is a patriarchal and oppressive one.

 I have loved Yoga for a long time, but it took me a while to find the style of yoga I enjoyed most and the practice settings which felt the most accepting, nurturing and safe while I developed my own relationship with yoga.
 The more I practised Hatha Yoga and Yoga Nidra with patient, supportive teachers, the more contented I began to feel.
 The practice blossomed feelings of contentment with what I could accomplish on the mat, including simply resting and breathing.
 Contentment on the mat slowly but surely became contentment in daily life.
 I also learned to guide compassion toward aspects of my ego which I had disowned.
 The dawning realisation of how discontent I had been for much of my life was a definite contrast with the little moments of peace and satisfaction that were becoming more frequent as my Yoga practice continued.
 I felt that part of myself was getting rebuilt and slotted back into alignment with my true self, the realisation that I had always been enough.